Looking for support for your finance function? Book a time with an expert.

 In the carbonated soft drink segment specifically, Coca-Cola maintains roughly 69% of the market versus Pepsi's 27% despite comparable marketing spending between the two giants.

-Coca-Cola's advantage stems from superior distribution networks, particularly in international markets, and stronger brand perception among consumers.
+What makes Coca-Cola’s business market the opposite of ice cold?
+Their superior distribution networks.
+Particularly in international markets, as well as having strong brand perception among consumers across the globe.
 While Keurig Dr. Pepper remains a distant third with a $45.57 billion market cap, the battle for soft drink supremacy continues to be waged primarily between these two powerhouses.

 iPhone vs. Android

-Consumer spending patterns show a significant disparity between the platforms. iPhone users are forecast to spend $124 billion in the App Store in 2024, accounting for 68.13% of all consumer spending on mobile apps, while Android users are expected to spend $58 billion, representing just 31.87% of global app spending.
+Consumer spending patterns also show a significant disparity between platforms. iPhone users are forecasted to spend #124 billion in the App Store in 2024, accounting for over 68% of all consumer spending across mobile apps.
+Android users are expected to spend $58 billion, which represents 31% of global app spending.

 Amazon's Retail Dominance

+Amazon is a great example of a company that started out in a niche space, selling books, and has blown up to take e-commerce by storm.
 According to data published by Statista, Amazon has a market share of 37.8% in the e-commerce market in the United States.
-This puts them well ahead of competitors like Walmart and eBay, who have market shares of 6.3% and 3.5% respectively.
+They are well ahead of competitors like Walmart and eBay, who have market shares of 6.3% and 3.5% respectively.

-Amazon ranks No. 2 on the American Customer Satisfaction Index list with a score of 84, above the average rating of 80 for online retailers.
-This customer satisfaction advantage helps strengthen their market position and drives customer loyalty.
+Amazon also ranks No. 2 on the American Customer Satisfaction Index (holding a score of 84).
+Customer satisfaction and loyalty a huge advantage that helps them drive their market position forward.

 The scale of Amazon's operation is evident in its web traffic, with Amazon.com receiving an average of 2.3 billion visits per month.
 Their main platform serves 300 million active customers, creating a massive marketplace that smaller competitors find difficult to match.

-With more than 200 million Amazon Prime subscribers globally, including 76.6 million households in the United States, Amazon has built a subscription ecosystem that further cements customer loyalty and increases purchasing frequency.
+They also have around 200 million Amazon Prime subscribers globally (another testament to their customer loyalty), and this includes 76 million households in the United States alone.
+Think about it - they've built a subscription ecosystem that roughly ¼ of Americans use.
+This further cements customer loyalty and increases purchasing frequency.

 Market Share vs. Market Growth: Know the Difference